Gypsy jazz

-Gypsy jazz (also known as gypsy swing, jazz manouche or hot club-style jazz) is a style of small-group jazz originating from the Romani guitarist Jean "Django" Reinhardt (1910–53), in conjunction with the French swing violinist Stéphane Grappelli (1908–97), as expressed in their group the Quintette du Hot Club de France.
-Because its origins are in France, Reinhardt was from the Manouche (French Sinti) clan, and the style has remained popular amongst the Manouche, gypsy jazz is often called by the French name "jazz manouche", or alternatively, "manouche jazz" in English language sources.
-Some scholars have noted that the style was not named manouche until the late 1960s; the name "gypsy jazz" began to be used around the late 1990s.
+Gypsy jazz (also known as sinti jazz, gypsy swing, jazz manouche or hot club-style jazz) is a musical idiom inspired by the Romani jazz guitarist Jean "Django" Reinhardt (1910–1953), in conjunction with the French jazz violinist Stéphane Grappelli (1908–1997), as expressed by their group the Quintette du Hot Club de France.
+The style has its origins in France and the Manouche clan of Romanis, and has remained popular amongst this clan.
+Gypsy jazz is often called by the French name jazz manouche, or alternatively, manouche jazz in English-language sources.

-Reinhardt was foremost among a group of Romani guitarists working in Paris from the 1930s to the 1950s.
+Reinhardt was foremost among a group of gypsy guitarists working in Paris from the 1930s to the 1950s.
 The group included the brothers Baro, Sarane, and Matelo Ferret and Reinhardt's brother Joseph "Nin-Nin" Reinhardt.
-While his fellow guitarists also sometimes featured as soloists with their own groups or on other recordings (although never with Reinhardt's Hot Club Quintette), Reinhardt is universally recognised as the most outstanding improviser among them, as well as the originator (from around 1934 onwards) of the style of "hot" guitar playing now generally considered the archetype of "gypsy jazz" guitar.

-The style was popular in France and, via recordings and appearances by the original Quintette, in other European countries before and immediately after the Second World War, but fell out of favour as the "swing era" came to an end, being replaced in its homeland by bebop, mainstream jazz, and eventually, rock and roll, however had a resurgence from the 1970s onwards among performers and audiences at festivals, etc., in particular the Festival Django Reinhardt which commenced in 1968 at Samois-sur-Seine, France (the location of Reinhardt's last residence) and continues to the present time.
+The style was popular in France and, via recordings and appearances by the original Quintette, in other European countries before and immediately after the Second World War.
+It fell out of favour as the "swing era" came to an end, being replaced in its homeland by bebop, mainstream jazz, and eventually, rock and roll.
+However, it had a resurgence from the 1970s onwards, among performers and audiences at festivals, etc., in particular the Festival Django Reinhardt which commenced in 1968 at Samois-sur-Seine, France (the location of Reinhardt's last residence) and continues to the present time.

+Terminology

+The musical style was first named jazz tsigane in the French language, which translates to "gypsy jazz" in English.
+Some scholars have noted that the name "manouche jazz" began to be used around the late 1990s as a replacement term.
+The term "gypsy jazz" may be considered offensive, as the word "gypsy" has historically been used as a slur against Romani people.